KobbyBawuah/Fullstack-Custom-AI-Chatbot/privateGPT/README.md

 TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
 ```

-# Notes
+# Note

 Note: Because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

-Note: If you wish to use the Bot in moderation mode, you will require internet connection to use the OpenAI moderation end point.
-Ofcourse expect the bot to take a little longer to get responses.

 # Run the server and return to UI